 The special dependence structure of componentwise maxima suggests that these data might be well described over space by a max-id process.
 Although we expect the max-stability property to be reasonable for large block sizes such as for yearly maxima, it might be dubious for small block sizes such as for daily maxima; recall Figure~\ref{fig:extcoefWinds}.
-Treating the estimated margins as exact, we then fit several max-id models constructed from \eqref{eq:msgen} using an isotropic Gaussian process $W(s)$ with powered exponential correlation function $\rho(h)=\exp\{-(h/\lambda)^\nu\}$, $h\geq 0$, with range $\lambda>0$ and smoothness $\nu\in(0,2]$, and using the Poisson point process mean measure proposed in \eqref{eq:model2}, which depends on the parameters $\alpha>0$ and $\beta\geq0$.
-We consider four max-id models, fitted separately for each time scale: $\alpha=1$ and $\beta=0$ both fixed (Schlather max-stable model); $\alpha>0$ free and $\beta=0$ fixed (extremal-$t$ max-stable model with $\alpha$ degrees of freedom); $\alpha=1$ fixed and $\beta\geq0$ free (parsimonious model \eqref{eq:model3}); $\alpha>0$ and $\beta\geq0$ both free (general max-id model \eqref{eq:model2}).
+Indeed, the pointwise confidence bounds of the level-dependent extremal coefficients have no overlap for the lowest and highest quantiles of weekly maxima.